randa-mu/onlyswaps-solidity/audit/audit-response.md

 ## Others

 **SwapRequestReceipt parameters updated**
 We have updated the `SwapRequestReceipt` parameters to include the `tokenIn` and `tokenOut` instead of only a `token` parameter representing the `tokenOut`.
 Also updated the `getSwapRequestReceipt` function accordingly.
+See commit [`71de7485f4ed169b8b1c4ce5983233ecf718a184`](https://github.com/randa-mu/onlyswaps-solidity/pull/74/commits/71de7485f4ed169b8b1c4ce5983233ecf718a184) for details.